KleistLab/HAS/README.md

 These files need to be saved in a folder.
 The folder name needs to be specified in [`inputs.py`](https://github.com/KleistLab/HAS/blob/main/scripts/HAS_SIDRS/inputs.py).
 In this file, the following variables need to be defined
 - N: number of agents
-- name: name of the repository to which the results are saved
+- name: name of the calculation
+- path_to_results: file path where the outputs should be stored
 - t_max: simulation time
 - sims: number of stochastic repetitons
 - seed: seed of random number generation
 - beta: contact reduction after diagnosis
-- name_param = name of repository that keeps the agent specific parameter files
+- path_to_parameters = file path to repository that keeps the agent specific parameter files